Header image credit: firstpost.com

 Douglas Adams in his Hitchhikers books poked fun at the ‘middle’ people who seemingly do nothing with their misguided mental capacity.
 These are the kind of people who sit in meetings and talk about what colour a wheel should be before designing its shape.
 He had them effectively shipped off into space (where it turns out an interesting time travel paradox plays out).

-In a similar vein I’d like to consider admin staff.
-You know the type; they rush around the office clutching bundles of paper and look like they’re in a terrible rush.
+In a similar vein I’d like to consider the “busy body”.
+You know the type; they rush around clutching bundles of paper and look like they’re in a terrible rush.
 Zip!
 Zap!
 Zop!
 Here, there, everywhere, and yet it takes them an eternity to actually get anything done.
-My passport had nearly expired by the time it had got to me.

 I can’t help wondering whether there’s some sort of energy conservation across dimensions; move quickly in one (spatial), slowly in another (time) to account for it.